peteroupc/peteroupc.github.io/random.md

 - If the noise function **incorporates a hash function**&mdash;
     - that hash function should be reasonably fast and be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
     - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.
-- Noise functions that **incorporate a PRNG** (where the input serves as a seed to that PRNG), rather than a hash function, are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.
+- Noise functions that **incorporate a PRNG** (where the input serves as a seed to that PRNG), rather than a hash function, are not recommended, in part because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.

 The [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) technique combines several layers of cellular, value, or gradient noise by calling the underlying noise function several times.
 The same considerations apply to fractional Brownian motion as they do to the underlying noise implementation.